T. M. Kamble

 Trimbak Mukundrao Kamble was an Indian politician and Ambedkarite activist.
 He was the leader of Republican Party Of India (Democratic), a splinter faction of the Republican Party of India.
 Kamble was from Maharashtra and a member of the Maharashtra Legislative Council.
 He was a popular Dalit leader.

-Kamble was in politics since the formation of the Indian Dalit Panthers.
-He was a leader of the Namantar Andolan (Name Change Movement) of Marathwada University and an active leader in the Dalit Panthers.
+Kamble was in politics since the formation of Dalit Panthers.
+He was a leader of the Namantar Andolan (Name Change Movement) of Marathwada University and an active leader of Dalit Panthers.
 During 1990–96, he served as a legislator in the Maharashtra Legislative Council.
 Kamble was the former president of the Republican Party of India (A).
 He was an Ambedkarite activist and a Buddhist.
-He left the party after differences with senior leader Ramdas Athawale and formed the new party Republican Party of India (Democratic), and became its president.
+He left the party after developing differences with senior leader Ramdas Athawale, formed Republican Party of India (Democratic), and became its president.

-He died at age of 67 in Vivekanand Hospital and Research Center Latur on 28 September 2013.
+He died aged 67 in Vivekanand Hospital and Research Center Latur on 28 September 2013.